Customers can request an investigation by submitting an Investigation Request Kit to the RTA.

 The investigator will carefully consider all the information and evidence provided by all parties to determine if an offence has occurred.
 Where an offence has occurred, the investigator will provide an outcome in proportion to the offence:

-Several factors are considered when determining which outcome to take.
+Several factors are considered when determining which outcome to take which can be found here.

 The parties involved will be notified of the outcome before the case is closed.